 If you're in a developed country, you may have noticed that a lot of problems people complain about these days fall in the "First World problem" category.
-Especially on college campuses, where students fuss about "microaggressions," not enough "safe spaces" where they can avoid hearing opinions they don't like, seeing the names of politicians they don't like written on sidewalks with chalk, cafeteria food that is "racist" because ethnic dishes are served at the wrong time or prepared with recipes that aren't authentic, or the shortage of black people winning Oscars.
+Especially on college campuses, where students fuss about "microaggressions," not enough "safe spaces" where they can avoid hearing opinions they don't like, seeing the names of politicians they don't like written on sidewalks with chalk, the shortage of black people winning Oscars, or food that is "racist" because white people prepare ethnic dishes from parts of the world where nonwhite people live.
+Funny, no one calls it "cultural appropriation" when my Asian wife tries her hand at cooking "white" recipes.
 So if you're upset about things like these, or if you think "affluenza" is a real illness, congratulations!

 All things considered, I'll venture to say that if they could, even some of the god-kings of the ancient world might be willing to trade places with us.
 What do you think?